CodeHerUniverse/Purrs-R-Us/README.md

 ## Situations faced and the implemented solutions ##

 **The main goal of this project is to modernize the current processes in the shop, as well as consolidate the information accross tables.
-Shop_Orders is a direct feed from the cashiers input terminal and cannot be changed.**
+Shop_orders is a direct feed from the cashiers input terminal and cannot be changed.**

+*Solution:*

 + I have created an additional table that will be called SHOP_ORDERS_ENHANCED.
 This will consolidate much of the information.

 **Part of the initiative is to assist with some of the manual processes involved in processing a sale.
-The cashier has to manually check what is the item_id for each item in order to input it in the system and get the price.
+The cashier currently has to manually check what is the item_id for each item in order to input it in the system and get the price.
 They also have to check if a customer is eligible for a promo, which promo & calculate the discounted price separately.
 For online orders, the user can only request a quote for the order total, as opposed to being able to get a total and pay immediately.**

+*Solution:*

 + An SQL Procedure was developed so that the cashier can input a sales order with more user friendly inputs (Item Description as opposed to ID), which also automatically generates the latest order id.
 The cashier's input is then stored in the shop_orders table as normal, not interfering with the existing system.
-+ A Trigger was developed so that when a new order is input into the shop_orders table, it will:
++ A Trigger was also developed so that when a new order is input into the shop_orders table, it will:
   + Automatically populate the new order info in the shop_orders_enhanced Table.
   + Automatically populate the item's description, the price, the item's category (needed for the promo) and calculates the order_total
-  + Automatically check if a customer is entitled to a promotion (whether if they have adopted or not).
+  + Automatically check if a customer is entitled to a promotion (whether they have adopted or not).
-  + Automatically check which promotion they are entitled to
+  + Automatically check which promotion they are entitled to (2-for-1 or 20%)
   + Automatically calculate the order total after discount (if no discount then it will be the same as the original order total)

 **At the end of the day, the shop staff has to verify the stock levels and offset the orders processed throughout the day against each item's stock levels.
 This has led to unexpected shortages in the past, especially when dealing with multiple online orders.**

+*Solution:*

-+ In order to improve this process, within the Procedure (which houses a Transaction) that allows the user to input a new order easily, an additional Procedure has been incorporated that:
++ In order to improve this process, within the Procedure that allows the user to input a new order easily (which houses a Transaction), an additional Procedure has been incorporated that:
   + Checks if there is enough stock available
   + If there isn't enough stock (for example online orders), a message will be provided to the user that there isn't enough stock.
   + If there is enough stock, the stock levels will be adjusted as per the order.

 **The shop_orders_enhanced table is now very comprehensive, and staff users may be bombarded with information that they don't necessarily need when dealing with day to day transactions.**

+*Solution:*

 + In order to creat a more user-friendly interface, I have created a view, which displays the organized information and skips unnecessary fields.

 **With the growing awareness of Purrs-R-Us more customers have decided to start visiting our shop.
 Adding a new user is an unnecessary delay when processing orders.**

+*Solution:*

-+ Within the new Procedure to add new orders, I have impletemented some additional code that ensures that any users not present in the customer list are immediately adde to the customer table.
++ Within the new Procedure to add new orders, I have impletemented some additional code that ensures that any users not present in the customer list are immediately added to the customer table.
 This does not populate the customer_contact table, as customers may not be comfortable giving such details.
 Customers can have their contact details added at the point of sale, or online, when setting up an account.

 **The Sales team want to regularly check who are the top spending customers that use the shop.
 The parameters are:**